Thermodynamics, Phase Transition and Joule Thomson Expansion of 4-D Gauss-Bonnet AdS Black Hole: Introduction

-The paper is organised as follows.
-In the next section we present the elementary thermodynamics of the black hole starting from the metric details.
-In section \ref{sectwo} we study the phase transitions and critical behaviour of the black hole.
-In section \ref{secthree} the Joule Thomson expansion of the black hole system is sought.
-We conclude the paper with discussions on the insights and results in section \ref{secfour}.
+The paper is organized as follows: In the next section, we delve into the elementary thermodynamics of the black hole, starting from the metric details.
+Section \ref{sectwo} is dedicated to the study of the phase transitions and critical behavior of the black hole.
+Following that, in section \ref{secthree}, we explore the Joule-Thomson expansion of the black hole system.
+Finally, in section \ref{secfour}, we conclude the paper with discussions and insights on the results obtained.